JamesWCCheng/testmockdrmplugin/README.md

 # Build the exe
 ##switch to /B2G_Nexus5/
-./build.sh testserver
+./build.sh testserve

 testserver is the module name in Android.mk

 ## When build success, put the exe to device or dev-board
-adb remount
+adb remoun

 adb push out/target/product/hammerhead/system/bin/testserver /system/bin

 ## Execute the exe
-adb shell
+adb shel

-cd system/bin/
+cd system/bin

 ./testserver

 You can see the logs on both adb logcat and console.